nickjones/leveldb-snappy/README.md

-This repo demonstrates how to build and use static libraries for leveldb with snappy.
+This repo builds static libraries for leveldb with snappy.

-Just "make" and ./test.
+Just "make".